RohitJaiswal01/World-Layoffs-SQL_Analysis/README.md

 - Identify high-impact periods and peak trends in layoffs.
 - Provide actionable insights to support job market understanding and strategic planning.

+## Data Extraction
+The datasets are hosted on GitHub, and we use Python's requests library to fetch them directly into Google Colab.
+And is saved in in csv files to be transformed and cleaned using SQL in MySQL.

 ## Data Cleaning and Transformation
 Data cleaning and transformation were conducted in a separate staging table to ensure data integrity and consistency before performing the analysis.
 Key transformations included: